 Allbirds’ one-shoe approach found a launchpad in uniform-happy Silicon Valley.
 Bonobos, the men’s wear brand that launched with one better pair of pants, did too — but it reached far outside the SV bubble by solving a more general problem faced by men in nearly every walk of life.

 Bonobos — The $310M brand launched by a single pair of good pants

 Founded in 2007, Bonobos is the oldest company on our list of direct-to-consumer success stories.
-It launched with a very simple premise: make a better pair of pants.
+The now-subsidiary of Walmart launched with a simple premise: make a better pair of pants.
 Succeeding on that premise gave Bonobos clout with its customer base and kickstarted its growth.

 Six months after the company launched, it was doing a million dollars a year in annual run rate.
-Eventually, Bonbos would expand to sell formalwear, swimwear, shirts and many other accessories, focusing on pieces where men traditionally had problems with fit.
+Eventually, Bonobos would expand to sell formalwear, swimwear, shirts, and many other accessories, focusing on pieces where men traditionally had problems with fit.
 The company that built its name only selling a single pair of corduroys initially had revenues of $9.5M in 2010 and nearly $70M in 2013.

-Andy Dunn and his co-founder started Bonobos with two simple axioms in mind:
+Andy Dunn and his co-founder started Bonobos with two axioms in mind:

 - Men do not particularly like going out and physically shopping for pants

 - The majority of men have difficulty finding well-fitting pants

 In their research, they found that European pants were typically too high-rise and too tight in the thighs for most men, while most American pants were boxy, ill-fitting, and had a lot of extra fabric in the thigh area.
 That fabric had a tendency to bunch up in the back and give men the appearance of so-called “diaper butt.”